Sugar Tongue Slim

 These lifelines are like life rhymes when I'm lighting

 hues in these lifetimes, in the nighttime when the light

 AJC: What won't you do?

 STS: You'll never hear me talk about violence.
 People always say like, “You do a show, a rap show, you gotta worry about this,” and I say “No, why?”
 If the music isn't violent then the people aren't violent, because you can't do violent things to nice music.
 The music speaks to your soul.
 You cannot tear up a club to “Happy,” it's just impossible.

 Although he avoids promoting violence, he doesn't shy away from aggressive language.

-But regardless of what is said afterwards, STS's song "Why Can't I Say It," makes it very clear that there's one word that's definitely off limits to some.
+But regardless of what's said afterwards, STS's song “Why Can't I Say It,” makes it very clear that there's one word that's definitely off limits to some.

 Why can't he say it

 He can say it 'cause I said it

 It ain’t racist ain’t no